kunalrustagi08/kunalrustagi08.github.io/_pages/cv.md

 Work experience
 ======
+* **Moderna Therapeutics Inc, Boston  ** [Jun.
+2023 - Sept.
+2022]
+  * Technical Development Intern
+  *

 * **ZS Associates, Pune** [Mar.
 2021 - Jul.
 2022]
   * Decision Analytics Associate
   * Duties included:
     * Developed `Python` scripts to automate processes which resulted in **50\%** reduction in monthly workflow time:
-      * Highlighted words in multiple transcripts at once
+      * Highlighted words in multiple transcripts at once, which was done manually before
-      * Reduce the effort of creating manual pivot tables in `Excel` by setting up a one-time code
+      * Reduced the effort of creating manual pivot tables in `Excel` by setting up a one-time code
-      * Reduce the intracacies of using `Tableau` to compare trends by using `pandas`
+      * Reduced the intracacies of using `Tableau` to compare trends by using `pandas`
-      * Automating the quality check tests to get counts of rows `SQL` tables before and after data loading
+      * Automated the quality check tests to get counts of rows `SQL` tables before and after data loading
       * Automated the way visualizations were created in `Excel` by using `plotly`
-    * Working on medical claims data to derive meaningful insights by use of analytics tools like `SQL` and `Tableau`
+    * Worked on medical claims data to derive meaningful insights by use of analytics tools like `SQL` and `Tableau`
     * Helped the team in processing 100 GBs of EMR data to identify SCLC (Small Cell Lung Cancer) patients and create their Line of Therapies
     * Supervised and onboarded an intern by preparing weekly tasks and readings, and constantly followed up his progress
     * Actively advocated for and implemented best practices in data management by utilizing `Git` for maintaining version control of `SQL` files and `Jupyter Notebooks`